-Note - If XSCF is reset without using the applynetwork(8) command, network information that is set is not reflected in XSCF.
+Note - If XSCF is reset without executing the applynetwork(8) command, network information that is set is not reflected in XSCF.
 Also, information that is set is deleted.

--h operands, an error occurs. -M Displays text by page.
-This option provides a function that is the same as that of the ${\tt more}$ command. -n Automatically answers 'n' (no) to all prompts. -d Suppresses all messages to stdout, including prompts. -у Automatically answers 'y' (yes) to all prompts.
+-h Displays usage statement.
+When used with other options or operands, an error occurs. -M Displays text by page.
+This option provides a function that is the same as that of the ${\tt more}$ command. -n Automatically answers 'n' (no) to all prompts. -q Suppresses all messages to stdout, including prompts. -у Automatically answers 'y' (yes) to all prompts.